SAP-samples/btp-terraform-mooc-terra1/units/unit_3_3/README.md

 Up to now we have configured a new subaccount.
 Now we want to add some more resources to it namely:

-- Entitlements for the alert-notfication service, the feature-flag service as well as the feature-flag dashboard application
+- Entitlements for the alert-notification service, the feature-flag service as well as the feature-flag dashboard application
-- A service instance of the alert-notfication service
+- A service instance of the alert-notification service
 - A subscription of the feature-flag dashboard application

 Some stuff to do, but we can manage that step by step.
 We already know that we find these resources in the Terraform documentation, so let us get started